Javan tiger

+The Javan tiger was a Panthera tigris sondaica population native to the Indonesian island of Java.
+It was one of the three tiger populations that colonized the Sunda Islands during the last glacial period 110,000–12,000 years ago.
+It used to inhabit most of Java, but its natural habitat decreased continuously due to conversion for agricultural land use and infrastructure.
+By 1940, it had retreated to remote montane and forested areas.
+Since no evidence of a Javan tiger was found during several studies in the 1980s and 1990s, it was assessed as being extinct in 2008.

 Taxonomy

 Felis tigris sondaicus was proposed by Coenraad Jacob Temminck in 1844 as a scientific name for the Javan tiger.

 In 1929, the British taxonomist Reginald Innes Pocock subordinated the tiger under the genus Panthera using the scientific name Panthera tigris.

-In 2017, the Cat Classification Task Force of the Cat Specialist Group revised felid taxonomy and now recognizes the living and extinct tiger populations in Indonesia as P. t. sondaica.
+In 2017, the Cat Classification Task Force of the Cat Specialist Group revised felid taxonomy and now recognizes the Javan tiger together with the Sumatran tiger and the Bali tigers as one subspecies, P. t. sondaica.